tuhinjubcse/tuhinjubcse.github.io/index.md

 - COMS 4705(Natural Language Processing) with Professor Michael Collins in Fall 2017 <br />
 - COMS E6998(NLP in Context : Computational Models of Social Meaning) with Smaranda Muresan in Spring 2018 <br />
 - I will be spending my summers at Amazon Alexa, Natural Language Understanding Group in Boston  as an Applied  Scientist Intern

+## Updates
+Finished 6th out of 24 teams at FEVER (The First Workshop on Fact Extraction and Verification) with a FEVER score of 49.06 (78% improvement over Baseline paper at NAACL )  http://fever.ai/task.html
+System Description Paper Coming Soon